 - visit the A&E department of your local hospital if your situation is urgent and potentially life-threatening

-- visit an NHS walk-in centre, minor injuries unit or urgent care centre
+- go to an NHS walk-in centre, minor injuries unit or urgent care centre

 - visit an out-of-hours pharmacist for advice on common or minor illnesses